rodneyshupe/Cookbook/Recipes/Entrees/Pork/SpicyPorkTacos.rst

    browned and crisp, 5 to 7 minutes longer.
 Transfer to cutting board.
    Meanwhile, brush both sides of pineapple rings with vegetable oil and season with salt to taste.
-Place on other half of grill and cook until pineapple is softened and caramelized, 5 to 7 minutes per side; transfer pineapple to cutting board.
+Place on other half of grill and cook until pineapple is softened and caramelised, 5 to 7 minutes per side; transfer pineapple to cutting board.
 8. Coarsely chop grilled pineapple and transfer to serving bowl.
 Using tongs or carving fork to steady hot pork, slice each piece crosswise